The Diaspora brings LUMI currency into 142 countries around the world

-Ghana and Accompong to Cooperate in Headquarters for ECO-6 and the Continental African Free Trade Area
+Ghana to Cooperate with the Maroon Territories on the Island of Jamaica with Headquarters for ECO-6 and the Continental African Free Trade Area

 Nana Osafo Adjei, Akwasi Awua Ababio, His Majesty Chief Semako I, Dr. Ibrahim Mohammed Awal, Nadia Adongo Musah